prendradjaja/toys/parser/README.md

 i.e.

+- int literals
-- int literals (but no negative-int literals or unary minus!)
+    - No negative-int literals or unary minus!
+See Crafting Interpreters for an example implementation of unary minus.
 - variables
 - `+` `-` `*` `/` with operator precedence
 - `()` for grouping